danielsordi/cs732-todo-list-demo/README.md

 2. **step-1-displaying-todos:** In this step, we create some dummy data using ChatGPT, and then create a `<ul>` in `App.jsx`to display todo items in a list.
 We use JavaScript arrays' `map()` function to dynamically render a `<li>` for each todo item.

+3. **step-2-react-components:** In this step, we refactor our initial todo list to use two _React components_:

+   - `TodoList`: Is responsible for displaying a list of todo items.

+   - `TodoListItem`: Is responsible for displaying a single todo item.